sphinx-doc/sphinx/doc/usage/extensions/coverage.rst

 .. confval:: coverage_statistics_to_stdout

-   Print a tabluar report of the coverage statistics to standard output.
+   Print a tabular report of the coverage statistics to standard output.
    ``False`` by default.

    Example output: